yizow/robot-synthesis/README.md

 To exit, switch to the terminal and press ctrl+c (or whatever the escape sequence is on windows) Or you can close 256 graphs.
-Sorry, i'll eventually figure out a better exit system.
+Sorry, i'll eventually figure out a better exit system...

 07-30-14